lmammino/loige.co/content/posts/2022-12-20_2022-a-year-in-review/index.md

 [![A screenshot of my crappy object detection app built using tensorflow.js](./screenshot-for-lmammino-crappy-object-recognition-web-app.jpg)](https://github.com/lmammino/crappy-object-recognition-web-app)

 Above a screenshot of my [crappy object recognition application](https://github.com/lmammino/crappy-object-recognition-web-app) built with Tensorflow.js and Solid.js.
+I am also about _70% sure_ that I am a real person! 😆

 A final mention is my [open PR](https://github.com/nodesecurity/eslint-plugin-security/pull/95) together with [Simone Sanfratello](https://twitter.com/simonesanfradev) where we are trying to bring the awesome [`anti-trojan-source`](https://github.com/lirantal/anti-trojan-source/) detector by [Liran Tal](https://twitter.com/liran_tal) directly into [`nodesecurity/eslint-plugin-security`](https://github.com/nodesecurity/eslint-plugin-security).
 I hope this will be merged before the end of 2022!